JamesStuder/UseMotion.Net.Sdk/README.md

 # UseMotion.Net.Sdk
-SDK that I created to work with the Use Motion App API
+This is a .NET SDK that I created to work with the Motion (https://www.usemotion.com/) API.

-Currently under construction
+## Implementation
+1) Install Nuget Package